GruiaChiscop/TTCom/README.md

 TTCom works better with TeamTalk 5 servers:

-- Events no longer generate errors.
+* Events no longer generate errors.

-- Channel membership is reported correctly.
+* Channel membership is reported correctly.

-- WhoIs works when TTCom is not logged in as an admin.
+* WhoIs works when TTCom is not logged in as an admin.

-- Move, join, leave, cmsg, and several other commands work as well.
+* Move, join, leave, cmsg, and several other commands work as well.

 The following commands still do not work completely on TeamTalk 5
 servers:

-- account (list may omit fields, and add/modify will not work).
+* account (list may omit fields, and add/modify will not work).
-- intercept and subscribe (bits are wrong).
+* intercept and subscribe (bits are wrong).
-- op (not tested but not updated command formats).
+* op (not tested but not updated command formats).
-- tt (not able to write updated file format).
+* tt (not able to write updated file format).

+Other changes in this release:

-The default version string is now "TTCom" instead of "4.2.0.1479."
+* The default version string is now "TTCom" instead of "4.2.0.1479."

-The say command usable in triggers, when used on MacOS, now uses the `afplay' command and a temporary file instead of piping directly through `say' in order to avoid the speech breakup that occurs often (at least on SnowLeopard) when the `say' command is used.
+* The say command usable in triggers, when used on MacOS, now uses the `afplay' command and a temporary file instead of piping directly through `say' in order to avoid the speech breakup that occurs often (at least on SnowLeopard) when the `say' command is used.
 This change causes a Python warning against use of tempnam() on the first say command call.

 ### Revision 580, released September 7, 2014 (version 1.0)
 First public release.